Tommykaira ZZII: Fate and potential revival

 After its unveiling at the 2002 Tokyo Auto Salon, Tommykaira promised to sell the car in high volumes, with the company already having an organized delivery schedule after the show.
 Shortly after its unveiling, however, the design was bought out by Autobacs Seven, and later renamed the car to ASL RS01.
-It also remained in prototype condition, which meant the car did not get into production.
-In early 2022, Tomita announced he was working on setting a limited production run of ZZIIs, but no further information has been disclosed.
+It also remained in prototype condition, which meant the car did not go into production.

+In early 2022, Tomita announced he was working on setting a limited production run of ZZIIs, but little further information has been disclosed.
 To promote the car and the revived brand, the ZZII will be placed in a showroom in Kyoto.
+The Tommykaira Salon features the prototype on permanent display as well as a ZZII racing simulator and the sale of apparel.